ABOUT THE AUTHOR

 Prebble Q Ramswell has worked in all levels of government from local to federal, including the Central Intelligence Agency.
-She currently serves as Mayor Pro Tem and Councilwoman for the City of Destin in the Florida Panhandle.
+She currently serves as Councilwoman for the City of Destin in the Florida Panhandle.

 Euroscepticism was the focus of her doctoral dissertation in which she coined the phrase Millennial Fascism as a descriptor for the Eurosceptic non-traditional parties emerging during the 21st century.
-A book developed from this concept, Euroscepticism and the Rising Threat from the Left and Right: The Concept of Millennial Fascism, is available December 15th through Lexington Publishing and on Amazon.
-A second book on the socio-political domino effect of Brexit will be released in 2018 through NOVA Publishing.
+Her first book, Euroscepticism and the Rising Threat from the Left and Right: The Concept of Millennial Fascism, developed from this concept and is available through Lexington Publishing and on Amazon.
+Her second book kicked off her series, "Division, Derision, Decisions" and is titled The Domino Effect of Brexit and Populism's Intersection of Rights and Wrongs.
+It examines the socio-political domino effect of Brexit and is also available on Amazon and through Nova Publishing.

 Ramswell's third book, and the second in the Division series, was released in July 2021.
 It builds on the ideas in Domino Effect and more deeply examines the rise of the far right and far left, specifically focusing on how that rise has led to an intersection of rights and a decline of American democracy.
 The book, The Rise of Domestic Terrorism and Decline of American Democracy: How Brexit and the Trump Presidency Influenced Populist Empowerment and the Intersection of Rights, will be available on Amazon but is available now through Nova Publishing.